VerenaK90/Clonal_hematopoiesis/README.md

 As with the simulated data, we used FLORENCE in conjunction with pyABC to estimate parameters.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify Simulated_data/Run_model_scWGS.R according to the sample specification, with emphasis on the following information

-- *patient.id*, the ID/name of the analyzed subject
+- `patient.id`, the ID/name of the analyzed subject
-- *age*, the age (in days)
+- `age`, the age (in days)
-- *snvs*, a named list containing VAF information for each individual
+- `snvs`, a named list containing VAF information for each individual
-- *depth*, the sequencing depth used to generate the data
+- `depth`, the sequencing depth used to generate the data
-- *min.vaf*, the smallest VAF in the data that is to be compared to the model.
-Defaults to 0.05; we used 0.01 due to the high pseudo-bulk coverage.
+- `min.vaf`, the smallest VAF in the data that is to be compared to the model.
+Defaults to 0.05; we used `min.vaf=0.01` due to the high pseudo-bulk coverage.
-- *min.clone.size*, the minimal clone size that can be detected by the model.
-Defaults to 0.05; we used 0.01 due to the high pseudo-bulk coverage.
+- `min.clone.size`, the minimal clone size that can be detected by the model.
+Defaults to 0.05; we used `min.clone.size=0.01` due to the high pseudo-bulk coverage.
-- *min.prior.size*, the lower limit of clone sizes scanned by the parameter estimation.
+- `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
 Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
-We used 0.001 due to the high pseudo-bulk coverage.
+We used `min.prior.size=0.001` due to the high pseudo-bulk coverage.
-- *ncells*, the number of sequenced cells
+- `ncells`, the number of sequenced cells
-- *seq.type*, has to be set to "sc", as we analyze pseudo-bulks from single-cells
+- `seq.type`, has to be set to "sc", as we analyze pseudo-bulks from single-cells
-- *use.sensitivity* should sequencing sensitivity information be included in addition to binomial sampling?
-Defaults to F; if T, a matrix *false.negative.per.vaf* with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
-We used use.sensitivity=F.
+- `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
+Defaults to F; if T, a matrix `false.negative.per.vaf` with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
+We set `use.sensitivity=F`.

 In contrast to bulk WGS data sequenced at 90x, we here lowered the resolution a bit for the single-cell sequencing data.
 Moreover, we specify the number of sequenced cells and run the parameter estimation in single-cell mode, allowing for the simulation of single-cell sequencing and generation of pseudo-bulk data thereof.